 Course Offerings Defined

-Face-to-Face: courses that occur 100% face-to-face in the physical classroom.
+Face-to-Face: Courses that occur 100% face-to-face in the physical classroom.

-Online: courses which will be taught in either a synchronous (real time) or an asynchronous (no real-time interaction) manner via the internet.
+Online: Courses which will be taught in either a synchronous (real time) or an asynchronous (no real-time interaction) manner via the internet.

-Hybrid: courses which include both face-to-face and online/remote learning elements.
+Hybrid: Courses which include both face-to-face and online/remote learning elements.

-Be Successful in Your Face-to-Face, Online, and Hybrid Course
+Be Successful in Your Face-to-Face, Online and Hybrid Course

 Your success is key to our success.
 We have outlined some best practices as you prepare for and navigate the fall semester.

 For your face-to-face courses you will attend class in the physical classroom.
 You can find classroom information by viewing your fall class schedule.
-Go to your MyState Dashboard and select Registration Self Service portlet.
+Go to your MyState Dashboard and select Registration Self Service portal.
 Select the Registration Information link and then select Fall 2020 from the Term drop down.
 Your schedule is available as both a list and a calendar view.
 Select the Course Title and view Instructor/Meeting Times for details.

-For your online courses, D2L serves as SDSU’s virtual classroom where you will find course content, participate in discussions, submit course assignments, and take exams.
+For your online courses, D2L serves as SDSU’s virtual classroom where you will find course content, participate in discussions, submit course assignments and take exams.
 To understand the tools available in D2L and how to use them, review the D2L Tutorials.